natalisucks/natalisucks/README.md

              ░       ░  ░               ░  ░    ░  ░ ░        ░     ░     ░ ░      ░  ░         ░
                                                                       ░

-## I'm Natali 💀
+## /user natalisucks has entered the chat 💀

-I lead Wayfair's Open Source Program Office, evangelising open practices for software development.
+I'm Natali, and I lead Wayfair's <a href="https://www.github.com/wayfair" target="_blank" rel="noreferrer noopener">Open Source Program Office</a>, evangelising open practices for software development.
 I'm also hell-bent on improving performance management practices across engineering organisations.
-This means I'm rather opinionated about the technical career track, manager accountability, and documentation.
+This means I'm rather opinionated about the technical career track, manager accountability, and improving documentation.

+My academic background is in Egyptology and Archaeology; specifically, burial customs across the various kingdoms of Ancient Egypt.
+Basically, I like dead stuff.
+History and context are fundamental to my learning and leadership style, which means I ask a lot of questions before I commit to churn or change.
 <!--
 **natalisucks/natalisucks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.